esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/01-documentation/06-developers-guide/02-Dev Environment setup.md

 located in a corporate network, please check with your network administrators first.

 ## Installation
-### Supporting infrastructure

-- Install the dependencies in `esthesis-helm/esthesis-core-deps`:
+- Install the supporting dependencies in `esthesis-helm/esthesis-core-deps`:
 	```shell
 	helmfile -e dev sync --skip-deps
 	```
-- Update your `hosts` file by executing `hosts-file-entries.sh`.

-### Application
 - Install the application components in `esthesis-helm/esthesis-core`:
 	```shell
 	DEV_HOST=192.168.100.102 helmfile -e dev sync --skip-deps
 	```
 - Update your `hosts` file by executing `hosts-file-entries.sh`.

-Note that you need to specify the IP address of your development machine in the `DEV_HOST` environment variable.
+⚠️ Note that you need to specify the IP address of your development machine in the `DEV_HOST` environment variable.
 This is needed so that the API gateway (APISIX) knows where to forward the requests to (since in `dev` setup the services run on your own machine, not in Kubernetes).